Azure/login/README.md

   # The command should output a JSON object similar to this:

   {
     "clientId": "<GUID>",
     "clientSecret": "<GUID>",
     "subscriptionId": "<GUID>",
     "tenantId": "<GUID>",
+    "resourceManagerEndpointUrl": <URL>
     (...)
   }

 ```
   * Now in the workflow file in your branch: `.github/workflows/workflow.yml` replace the secret in Azure login action with your secret (Refer to the example above)

+### Manually creating the Credentials object

+If you already created and assigned a Service Principal in Azure you can manually create the .json object above by finding the `clientid` and `clientsecret` on the Service Principle, and your `subscriptionId` and `tenantId` on the subscription and tenant respectively.
+The `resourceManagerEndpointUrl` will be `https://management.azure.com/` if you are using the public Azure cloud.

 ### Configure a service principal with a Federated Credential to use OIDC based authentication: